keras-team/keras-io/templates/getting_started/faq.md

 ### What's the recommended way to monitor my metrics when training with `fit()`?

 Loss values and metric values are reported via the default progress bar displayed by calls to `fit()`.
-However, staring at changing ascii numbers in a console ins't an optimal metric-monitoring experience.
+However, staring at changing ascii numbers in a console is not an optimal metric-monitoring experience.
 We recommend the use of [TensorBoard](https://www.tensorflow.org/tensorboard), which will display nice-looking graphs of your training and validation metrics, regularly updated during training, which you can access from your browser.